pmq20/node-packer/node/doc/api/crypto.md

 `password`.

-The `options` argument controls stream behavior and is optional except when a cipher in CCM mode is used (e.g. `'aes-128-ccm'`).
+The `options` argument controls stream behavior and is optional except when a cipher in CCM or OCB mode is used (e.g. `'aes-128-ccm'`).
 In that case, the `authTagLength` option is required and specifies the length of the authentication tag in bytes, see [CCM mode][].
 In GCM mode, the `authTagLength` option is not required but can be used to set the length of the authentication